vnck/vnck.github.io/projects/_posts/2021-09-20-hitch-ridersip-demand.md

     <figcaption>Left: hitch demand by month.
 Right: hitch demand by hour.</figcaption>
 </figure>

-Hitch ridership demand peaks across the weekends and from the hourly plot, we can see that ridership demand peaks during the off-work rush hour though the same preference is not observed for the to-work early commute.
+Hitch ridership demand peaks across the weekends and during the off-work rush hour (5pm to 7pm) though a same preference is not observed for early commute (5am to 7am).
 In addition, the peak during the late night hours (11pm to 3am) reveals the dependence on private carpooling as an alternative transport mode after public transport services cease operations for the day.

 Hitch ridership demand peaked at 76,084 in February 2021, primarily because of the Chinese New Year weekend (as seen below).
 However, the impact of soft lockdowns onto ridership demand is also visible such as the dip in demand in July (see below) as a result of [heightened safety measures between 22 July to 18 August 2021](https://www.gov.sg/article/as-of-20-july-2021-return-to-phase-2-heightened-alert-measures).